lutaodai/DRL-Banana-Navigation/REPORT.md

     - Learning from pixels instead of the given states will require a different network architecture (CNN based) and additional training time.

 2. Improvement to DQN algorithm:
-    - Implementing prioritized experience replay instead of random sampling to achieve a better and quicker convergence
+    - Implementing [prioritized experience replay](https://arxiv.org/abs/1511.05952) instead of random sampling to achieve a better and quicker convergence;
-    - Implementing double-DQN to address the issue of Q value overestimation
+    - Implementing [double-DQN](https://arxiv.org/abs/1509.06461) to address the issue of Q value overestimation;
+    - Implementing [dueling-DQN](https://arxiv.org/abs/1511.06581) to estimate the state value function and the advantage function instead of the Quality function.
+It would be interesting to see if it would lead to a more stable learning.

-3. Tuning hyperparameters
+3. Tuning the model and hyperparameters, including
+    - Modifying Model depth and width.
+Currently the neural network is still relatively shallow and narrow (3 layers with each layer having 64 neurons or below).
+It would be interesting to see whether a more flexible model would lead to quicker convergence or on the contrary, unstability)
+    - Adding normalization layers, such as batch normalization layers
+    - Tuning the hyperparameters, such as gamma, tau, learning rate.